rajjasoliya/docs-by-rajjasoliya/vscode extensions.md

 # vscode extensions #
-install below extensions in your vsCode for better performance
+install below extensions in your vsCode for better performance.
+*** I provide you extensions Id, so past it in your code's extension's search bar ***